-Applicable taxes

-31 What employment-related taxes are prescribed by law?
+Applicable taxes What employment-related taxes are prescribed by law?

 Employees are liable to pay taxes on income earned in or derived from Singapore.
-This includes salaries, bonuses, director's fees, commission, allowances and benefits-in-kind or salaries paid in lieu of notice.
-Employment income that is not taxable includes payments for restrictive covenants, compensation for loss of office and sponsored outpatient treatment.
+This includes salaries, bonuses, director's fees, commission, allowances and benefits-in-kind, or salaries paid in lieu of notice.
+Employment income that is not taxable includes payments for restrictive covenants, compensation for loss of office and benefits-in-kind granted administrative concession or exempt from income tax (eg, sponsored group outings, outpatient treatment).